-Accordingly, staff has drafted the attached proposed regulations for future amendment and adoption and presents them to the Commission for pre-notice discussion and further direction.
+Accordingly, staff presents the attached proposed regulations to the Commission for adoption, with pre-notice discussion having occurred at the September Commission meeting.

 LEGAL BACKGROUND

 Electronic Signatures

 In 1995, in order to promote e-commerce and digital transactions with public agencies, California enacted Section 16.5, which authorizes use of a "digital signature" in any written communication with a public agency in which a signature is required or used, consistent with regulations to be adopted by the Secretary of State.